dgp1130/blog/src/www/posts/ctor.md

 can create an instance of type `T`.
 This has two core uses, it can defer the construction of an object to a later time, or it can be extended by a subclass.

-TODO: Fix `#method` syntax.
-TODO: Check for `int` syntax.
-TODO: Check Java is not referenced anywhere it shouldn't be.

 The first use case is the simplest, as `ctor<T>` has a `.construct()` method to create an actual instance of `T`.